GHC Office Staff

 Rachael Hudson manages the day to day operations of the office by organizing office volunteers, ordering supplies, accounting, information technology, media and web design, and making sure that the office runs smoothly.
 She is a transwoman who has lived in the Sacramento area since 1978.
 In 1999 she began her search for others like her and discovered the Sacramento Gender Association or SGA.
 In 2004, she became a board member of SGA and learned that she wanted to help the transgender community every way she could.
 In 2007 she co-founded TransFamilies Sacramento and the Sacramento Transgender Coalition.
 She now facilitates both TransFamilies, which meets with PFLAG, and the TransFem support meeting.
 She was also on the planning board of GHC.

-Program Manager - Jacke Humphrey-Straub
+Director of Programs - Jacke Humphrey-Straub

-Program Coordinator - Alejandro Contreras
+Program Manager - Alejandro Contreras

 Alejandro Contreras began his relationship with the GHC as an undergraduate intern in 2012, since graduating 2013 with a Bachelors in Social Work he has been brought on as staff of the center.
 He has been committed to the Scripts - Hormone Clinic as Program Coordinator and has expanded his role to include the Covered California Outreach and Education initiative as well as facilitating other GHC programs and events.
 An avid cyclist, and do-gooder; he serves on the executive committee of the board for the NorCalAIDS Cycle as the youngest member and only member of color and also teaches 3rd grade at Union House Elementary in the South Sacramento community.
 He has plans to continue his higher education in Social Work, Human Rights, and Education.